 While mtDNA has many uses, it is primarily used in unsolved cases.
 Because of where mtDNA is stored, there is more of it in each cell which makes the likelihood of extracting it much higher than with nuclear DNA.
 Evidence that may not have nuclear DNA, such as a strand of hair or an older bone, can still have mtDNA which, given the right tools, can be extracted by forensic scientists to help solve crimes.

-Dr. Michael Coble is an associate professor and the associate director of the Center for Human Identification at the University of North Texas Health Science Center.
+Dr. Michael Coble is an associate professor and the executive director of the Center for Human Identification at The University of North Texas Health Science Center at Fort Worth.
 His research is centered on DNA mixture interpretation and the use of software analysis for probabilistic methods of interpretation.